-Senator Hawkes.
+Senator HAWKES.
 Yes.

 Mr. VILLAMIN.
 I think right now the Philippine government can declare a profit as of 1934.
-Not to the extent of \$24,000,000, because that was the amount of the profit figured only on the amount of money deposited here, minus the interest, but if we are to figure on the entire amount of money on which the United States relatively declared its profit the Philippine its profit, the Philippine government can have, as of today, over \$100,000,000, which they can make available and expendable as money.
+Not to the extent of \$24,000,000, because that was the amount of the profit figured only on the amount of money deposited here, minus the interest, but if we are to figure on the entire amount of money on which the United States relatively declared its profit, the Philippine government can have, as of today, over \$100,000,000, which they can make available and expendable as money.